The Role of Sequence Information in Minimal Models of Molecular Assembly: Results

 \subsection{The Sequenced aTAM has No Universal Assembly Kit}

-We have shown that the backboned aTAM possesses a universal assembly kit, whereas the conventional temperature-1 aTAM does not.
-At least in part, this difference is due to the information content of the sequence.
+We have shown that the backboned aTAM possesses a universal assembly kit.
+We have also confirmed by example that, for large structures, one can achieve deterministic assembly of a single structure with smaller tile sets.
+At least in part, this difference arises because each instance of the backboned aTAM is associated with a sequence that acts as an information-containing program, in addition to the rules of interaction quantified by the glues.
 However, an additional difference is provided by the geometric constraints on growth provided by the backbone.

-In an attempt to disentangle the role of sequence information and geometric constraints, we consider the sequenced aTAM defined in Section \ref{sec:model_def}, which is identical to the backboned aTAM, except added tiles are no longer constrained to neighbour immediately preceding tiles.
-We will see that no universal assembly kit exists that allows the sequenced aTAM to deterministically assemble every shape in its shape space, even when allowing for neutral faces.
+In an attempt to disentangle the role of sequence information and geometric constraints, we have introduced the sequenced aTAM defined in Section \ref{sec:model_def}.
+We will now show that no universal assembly kit exists that allows the sequenced aTAM to deterministically assemble every shape in its shape space, regardless of constraints on neutral versus attractive inter-tile interactions.

 Our proof proceeds from the following intuition.
-For an instance of the sequenced aTAM, shapes that grow from a face of a configuration $A_t$ for times $t^\prime>t$ are encoded fully by the glue of the face and the tile type sequence past past time $t$ (if we ignore the `blocking' of growth by preexisting tiles).
+For an instance of the sequenced aTAM, shapes that grow from a face of a configuration $A_t$ for times $t^\prime>t$ are encoded fully by the glue of the face and the tile type sequence past time $t$ (if we ignore the `blocking' of growth by preexisting tiles).
 Hence, if we have two tile faces with the same glue type at a time $t$, then (ignoring tile blocking), we cannot stop a shape that grows from one of the faces from also growing on the other face (Figure \ref{fig:exchange}).
 Hence, if we need to grow $N$ different shapes from $N$ different faces at a time $t$, we require at least $N$ different glue types.
 If the growth of certain shapes requires an arbitrarily large number of open faces, $N\rightarrow \infty$, then a finite universal assembly kit will be impossible.

 This intuition is incomplete for the following reasons: \begin{enumerate} \item We haven't considered the effect of tile blocking, which can potentially allow many different shapes to grow from the same glue, based on the blocking pattern. \item We haven't shown that, for certain classes of shapes, a large number of open faces are unavoidable.
 A requirement for a large number of open faces is not trivial.
 For example, when constructing rectangles of any size, it is possible to avoid opening more than two non-neutral faces at any one time by constructing the rectangle row-wise. \end{enumerate}